Background pattern

 • If your baby is small for the duration of the pregnancy.

-• Your uterus, once the baby has been born, may be less able to contract.
-This may causehemorrhages.
+• Your uterus, once the baby is born, may be less able to contract.
+This can cause bleeding.

-• If you are pregnant with more than one baby and/or are being given medications that may delay labor, such as those used for high blood pressure.
-This may increase the risk of pulmonary edema (accumulation of fluid in the lungs).
+• If you are pregnant with more than one baby and/or are taking medications that can delay birth, such as those used for high blood pressure.
+This can increase the risk of pulmonary edema (fluid accumulation in the lungs).

 Use in children and adolescents